Cyber-Chic/nasa/COIN_LEDGER.md

 Each custom coin features a fragmented poetry verse translating celestial citizen science research I have conducted across active astrophysical pipelines.
 Every verse directly represents data from my real-world astrophysics **[initiatives](https://github.com/Cyber-Chic/cosmos/)**, including analyzing planet transits for **Exoplanet Watch** and classifying deep-space structures on the **Zooniverse** network.

-To complete this physical-to-orbital transmission, our artifacts are launched to outer space via two unique celestial pathways:
+To complete this physical-to-orbital transmission, our artifacts are scheduled for deployment to outer space via two unique celestial pathways:

-*   **1. Blue Origin Launches (Rockets):**
+*   **1. Commercial Rocket Flight Manifests:**
-    *   Postcards showcasing the face side of our cosmic coins are signed by hand and are loaded as physical cargo aboard commercial rockets.
+    *   Postcards showcasing the face side of our cosmic coins are signed by hand and are formally queued as cargo for future launch aboard commercial rockets.
-    *   These physical artifacts cross the Kármán Line into zero-gravity space on designated **[commercial rocket flights](https://www.clubforfuture.org/postcards)** before returning to Earth.
+    *   These physical artifacts are slated to cross the Kármán Line into zero-gravity space on designated **[commercial rocket flights](https://www.clubforfuture.org/postcards)** before returning to Earth.
-*   **2. Digital Coin Uplink (Satellite):**
+*   **2. Digital Coin Uplink (Scheduled Satellite Window):**
-    *   A high-resolution rendering of our signature coin back is beamed directly to **[SAT GUS](https://spaceselfie.com)**, an active 12U CubeSat satellite operating in low Earth orbit.
+    *   A high-resolution rendering of our signature coin back is mapped for transmission to **[SAT GUS](https://spaceselfie.com)**, an active 12U CubeSat satellite operating in low Earth orbit.
-    *   The digital file populates onto an onboard payload screen and is captured via satellite camera against the actual curvature of the planet.
+    *   Upon successful uplink transmission, the digital file populates onto an onboard payload screen and is captured via satellite camera against the actual curvature of the planet.

 📡 **LOG:** Visual captures of our verified space-bound artwork populate **[here on Artgram](https://www.artgram.co/themooresignal)** as incoming transmissions clear the queue.
 </br>